PrestaShop/prestashop.github.io/news/_posts/2021-05-31-prestashop-1-7-8-0-beta-release.md

 They are displayed before each field/toggle/parameter and allow merchants to apply specific settings to a store or a group of shops.
 Merchants just need to select the parameter to modify, bring their modifications, and then save.

-For now, they have been implemented only in the Maintenance page of the back office.
+For now, they have been implemented only in the Maintenance page of the back-office.

 #### Linklist module